-4.7.7 Notification by the PublicCA to Other Entities
+4.7.7 Notification of Certificate Issuance by the PublicCA to Other Entities

 RA may receive notification of subscriber certificate re-key.

 After the subscriber CA certificate is issued by the PublicCA, the PublicCA shall publish the subscriber CA certificate on the PublicCA website repository to facilitate notification of other entities.